MANA Award

 -

-HIR Wellness Institute Board Treasure Skye Alloway who is the Co-Chair for the Task Force.
+HIR Wellness Institute Board Chair Skye Alloway who is the former Co-Chair for the Task Force.

-Meet the Council for the MANA NOW Award
+Meet the Council of Women for the MANA NOW Award

 Malia Chow